Autism

 Autism is a complex neuro developmental disorder.
-Many causes have been proposed, but its exact causation is still not completely clear.
+Exact causation of autism is still not completely clear.

 Eugen Bleuler first used the term “Autism” to describe symptoms of schizophrenia in 1911.

-Bruno Bettelheim in the 1950s coined the refrigerator mother theory.
-The Refrigerator mother theory, also known as Bettelheim’s theory of autism, is a discredited psychological theory that the cause of autism is a lack of maternal warmth.
-According to Bettelheim autism was the product of mothers who were cold, distant and rejecting, thus depriving their children of the chance to “bond properly”.
+Bruno Bettelheim in the 1950s described the refrigerator mother theory.
+The Refrigerator mother theory, also known as Bettelheim’s theory of autism, is a discredited psychological theory.
+This theory states that the cause of autism is a lack of maternal warmth.
+According to Bettelheim autism was the product of mothers who were cold, distant and rejecting.
+These children lack the chance to “bond properly ” with their mothers

-1950s to 1970s autism was believed to be a psychological disorder, and blame was on bad parenting, usually on mothers.
+From the 1950s to the 1970s, people believed autism was a psychological disorder and blamed bad parenting, usually targeting mothers.

-Now this myth has been debunked by science, and autism is recognised as a disorder of brain development with genetic links.
+Now science has debunked this myth, recognizing autism as a disorder of brain development with genetic links.

 The first twin study of autism was conducted in 1977 on 11 identical and ten fraternal twins across Great Britain, where at least one of the twins had autism.
 Concordance for identical twins was 36%, compared to 0% for the fraternal twins.